History of California School of Management & Leadership

 1952: The university that became USIU was founded in 1952 as California Western University.
 Sitting on 90 acres in the Point Loma area of San Diego, Cal Western was a liberal arts college that emphasized small classes taught by highly qualified faculty.

 1965: In 1965, the University received a Federal land grant for a new campus in the Scripps Ranch area of San Diego.

 1967: In 1967, the University’s name was changed to United States International University (USIU) to reflect its expanded commitment to a global perspective.

 During the 1970s, USIU became a center for humanistic psychology with faculty that included

 - Igor Ansoff, a founder of the field of Strategic Management.

-USIU had campuses throughout the United States and the world, including such places as London, Mexico City and Nairobi, Kenya – and the university offered bachelor's, master's and doctoral programs in business, education, psychology, international relations, performing and visual arts, and a number of other disciplines.
-USIU has a worldwide network of more than 20,000 alumni/alumnae who hold prominent positions in varied fields.
+USIU had campuses throughout the United States and the world, including such places as London, Mexico City and Nairobi, Kenya – and the university offered bachelor’s, master’s and doctoral programs in business, education, psychology, international relations, performing and visual arts, and a number of other disciplines.
+USIU has a worldwide network of more than 20,000 for-alumni-and-friends/alumnae who hold prominent positions in varied fields.

 2000s: In 2001, USIU merged with the California School of Professional Psychology to become Alliant International University.
-The two institutions combined their track record in providing bachelors, masters and doctoral degrees, and ASM continues to provide excellent education programs to the San Diego and Mexico City communities.
+The two institutions combined their track record in providing bachelors, masters and doctoral degrees, and CSML continues to provide excellent education programs to the San Diego and Mexico City communities.